 5. Consider Transportation Options

 Shipping large machinery and equipment is very different from shipping smaller items and products.
-Before a global IT deployment, you’ll need to plan for how your products will be put on and taken off the boat, plane, or other mode of transportation.
+Before a global IT deployment, you’ll need to plan for how your products will be put on and taken off the boat, plane, or another mode of transportation.
 Equipment with wheels makes for easier transportation and can be considered Roll On/Roll Off.
 Flat-rack transportation means your equipment would be first loaded onto a rack.
 Finally, container shipping puts your equipment into an enclosed container before shipping.

 6. Invest in Insurance